saujanya-hue/dsai-gate/README.md

 Calling Data Science & AI folks!

 Join the team as official contributor for DSAI-GATE prep resource.
 Elevate your expertise by contributing to this repository. \
 Your knowledge or years of industry experience is invaluable.
 Claim your spot now: Contribute to DSAI-GATE.
-Let's shape the future of GATE prep together! 💼📚 #DSAI #GATE2024
+Let's shape the future of GATE prep together! 💼📚 #DSAI #GATE

 link for interested contributor --> [Registeration-form](https://forms.gle/MrTQdBaPXFhpn1NN9)